Why GDPR is a good thing for businesses

 Big data is driving advancements

 Look at it like this – data is fast becoming the lifeblood of the digital economy.
-The vast increase in the amount of data out there – from social media posts, to internet browsing habits, to data generated by connected machines in the Internet of Things together with sophisticated new methods of analysing and crunching that information, is what we collectively know as ‘Big Data’.
+The vast increase in the amount of data out there – from social media posts, to internet browsing habits, to data generated by connected machines in the Internet of Things (external link) together with sophisticated new methods of analysing and crunching that information, is what we collectively know as ‘Big Data (external link)’.

 Big Data is helping to achieve some amazing things – from personalised online shopping to advances in medicine that promise to create new treatments for killer diseases.
 And it isn’t just huge multinational corporations using it any more.
 Thanks to the ever-growing number of cloud-based, ‘as-a-service’ offerings, businesses of any size are now using Big Data analytics to discover new ways of offering what their customers really want.

 But we risk all of this failing if one essential ingredient isn’t sowed right through the process – trust.

 GDPR has been designed with the general public’s interest at heart, right from the start.
 The idea is to give consumers – who are all of us – confidence that their data is treated correctly.
 In a world where more and more organisations are asking us to hand over our information in exchange for personally tailored services and greater convenience, it’s essential that this trust is there.